-- (2) In determining which debts shall be given priority under subsection (1), a procuring entity shall have regard to the dates upon which payment fell due and shall pay debts on the basis of first-in, first-out. - 6.
-(1) A procuring entity who disputes an invoice may, within fourteen days of receipt of the invoice -
+(2) In determining which debts shall be given priority under subsection (1), a procuring entity shall have regard to the dates upon which payment fell due and shall pay debts on the basis of first-in, first-out.

 Return of invoice.
+6. (1) A procuring entity who disputes an invoice may, within fourteen days of receipt of the invoice -

-- (a) return the invoice to the supplier; and - (b) identify in writing any defects in the invoice and require the supplier to correct the defects. - (2) Where a procuring entity returns an invoice under subsection (1), the procuring entity shall pay the supplier at least fifty percent of the amount due or as the procuring entity and the supplier may agree. - (3) A supplier who receives an invoice from a procuring entity under subsection (1) shall, within fourteen days, deliver a corrected invoice to the procuring entity. - (4) Interest shall accrue upon the expiration of fourteen days after the receipt by the procuring entity of a corrected invoice or after the prescribed payment date, whichever is the later. - 7.
-(1) Where a supplier has fulfilled all contractual and legal obligations relating to the supply of goods, services or works and a procuring entity fails to pay for the goods, works, or services by the prescribed payment date the procuring entity shall pay to the supplier interest on the amount due under the relevant contract.
+- (a) return the invoice to the supplier; and - (b) specify, in writing, any defects in the invoice and require the supplier to correct the defects.

+(2) A supplier who receives an invoice from a procuring entity under subsection (1) shall, within fourteen days, deliver a corrected invoice to the procuring entity.

+(3) Interest shall accrue upon the expiration of fourteen days after the receipt by the procuring entity of a corrected invoice or after the prescribed payment date, whichever is the later.

+7. (1) Where a supplier has fulfilled all contractual and legal obligations relating to the supply of goods, services or works and a procuring entity fails to pay for the goods, works, or services by the due date the procuring entity shall pay to the supplier interest on the amount due under the respective contract.

+(2) The maximum interest rate chargeable under subsection (1) shall be based on the base rate set and published by the Central Bank of Kenya.

+8. A supplier and a procuring entity shall, at all times, deal with each other fairly and lawfully.

+Fair dealing